top of page

 MUSICIANS’ HEALTH RESEARCHER.

-• You shouldn’t have to spend two years looking for a diagnosis.
+• As a musician, you shouldn’t have to spend years looking for a diagnosis.

-• You shouldn’t have to feel unprepared when you have a student come to you with pain.
+• As a teacher, you shouldn’t have to feel unprepared when a student come to you for help

 I got the Ph.D. in Performing Arts Health so you don’t have to.